ac0d3r/ac0d3r.github.io/backup/macOS Shellcode Cheat Sheet.md

 ### Bind Shell

-First, implement the logic for binding the shell using clang, as this provides a clearer structure:
+To begin, I will use clang to implement the shell-binding logic, as it clarifies my thought process:

 ```c
 //  clang -arch x86_64  bindshell.c -o bindshell